lucas-campagna/spg-siesta/README.md

 - Install:

-Include the arch-spg.make file into Makefile of siesta, but pay attention to include this after the first recipe.
-To miss this error we highly recommend you to include this together or after the arch.make inclusion.
+Include the arch-spg.make file into Makefile of siesta, but pay attention to include this after the first recipe, to miss this error we highly recommend you to include this together or after the arch.make inclusion.
 Last step include libsymspg.a to COMP_LIBS, then type make.

 #========================================================================================